5 DAYS FROM $1,099

 Unforgettable Moment: Today we take in the other side of Delhi — Old Delhi — on a fascinating excursion.
 We will see Raj Ghat, the memorial to peaceful crusader Mahatma Gandhi and the huge Jama Masjid mosque whose courtyard can hold 25,000 worshippers.
 After, we make a photo stop at the Red Fort, a sprawling vision of red sandstone.

-Fly to sacred Varanasi and witness an aarti ceremony
+Fly to sacred Varanasi, tour fabled Sarnath, and witness an aarti ceremony

-Take an optional sunrise boat tour of the Ganges, then embark on a tour of fabled Sarnath
+Take an optional sunrise boat tour of the Ganges, then visit a local music school

 Early this morning you can take an optional sunrise boat tour on the Ganges to watch the sunrise and observe the morning rituals of the Hindu worshippers.
-Later, embark on a tour of Sarnath — where the Buddha was said to have given his first sermon after his enlightenment — and learn more at the Sarnath Museum.
-You'll also get a chance to stop by a local textile and antique shop to peruse their wares.
 Cultural Discovery: Visit a local music school to get a perspective on this part of the local culture.

 Discover the soul of India during your visit to Varanasi, the city of Lord Shiva, one of the most sacred cities in Hindu India.
 Here, temples line the sacred River Ganges, with broad ghats — or steps — leading down to the water’s edge.
 You will follow these steps to the river’s edge in the pre-dawn light to board a boat for the ride into the broad river.
 As you venture out into the morning mists, you’ll find yourself transported to a different world.
 Then, as the sun rises and illuminates the temples along the river, you’ll see the devout coming down to the river for a ritual washing away of sins.
 Others will be doing exercises and priests will be performing sunrise rituals.
 Whether you treat this as one of India’s best “photo ops,” or an experience to silently absorb, this is an experience no traveler to India should miss.